-I have always loved homemade bread.
+I have always loved homemade bread, and these strawberry sweet rolls are included!
 Often I will ask my husband if he would rather have a cookie or fresh, hot out of the oven homemade bread.
 He usually acts a little offended that I would ask such a question.
 Nothing will ever beat a delectable cookie for him.
 For me, though, it’s hard to beat homemade bread.

 My kids are suckers for homemade bread too.
 You can usually find me buttering and putting jam on bread before calling them to the dinner table.
 There are two kids who like just butter on their bread.
 One of them likes it warmed in the microwave for 10 seconds so the butter is nice and melty.
 The other butter lover likes it room temperature.
 Two other kids love strawberry jam on theirs.
 One strawberry lover wants to load on the jam, while the other just wants a little smear of it.

 Then you have my fifth child who doesn’t really like bread very much.
 How dare he!
 He always wants it on his plate though with the combination of butter and jam.
 He NEVER eats it.
 I guess he just likes how it looks on his plate and wants to be like everyone else.